 Eric R. Havian is a partner in the San Francisco office of Constantine Cannon.
 He has extensive experience representing whistleblowers in qui tam lawsuits.
 He has also represented numerous local governments in False Claims Act matters, including the County of Los Angeles and the City of San Francisco.
 In 2010 California Lawyer Magazine named Mr. Havian a “California Lawyer of the Year.”
 In 2008 the National Law Journal named him as one of the Top 10 “Winning” Attorneys in the nation.
 He has been selected as one of the top 500 lawyers in America by Lawdragon and one of the top lawyers in Northern California by Superlawyers from 2005 through 2014.
 He was recently named to “Who’s Who in America” for 2014.

 Mr. Havian was lead counsel for the whistleblower in a case that concluded in 2014 with the largest stand-alone kickback settlement ever, $400 million, against one of the largest dialysis companies in the country, DaVita.
 He also led a 2009 action that resulted in the largest settlement ever paid by a defense contractor in a whistleblower case, $325 million, against Northrop Grumman for selling defective components for government satellites.
 In 2007 he was co-lead counsel representing a whistleblower and several schools and other public agencies, in a trial that resulted in a $225 million verdict against an electric utility for overcharging its government customers.
 He also represented a whistleblower and dozens of public agencies as lead counsel in a 13-year litigation that resulted in the 2009 payment of $90 million by companies selling high-lead waterworks parts to California municipalities.
 Mr. Havian graduated cum laude in 1981 from Harvard Law School, where he was an oralist for the team that won the Ames Moot Court Competition.
 He was an Assistant United States Attorney in the Criminal Division of the U.S. Attorney’s Office in San Francisco from 1987 through 1994.
+In 1994, he opened the San Francisco office of Phillips & Cohen.
+He joined Constantine Cannon in March 2015.
 Mr. Havian has taught fraud seminars at Stanford Law School and the University of California School of Law (Boalt Hall).
 To learn more about Mr. Havian, click here.

 Marlene Koury is an associate in the New York office of Constantine Cannon.
 Ms. Koury joined the firm in 2007 and concentrates her practice on antitrust litigation and counseling and representing whistleblowers under the False Claims Act and the Dodd-Frank/Wall Street Reform Act.
 Ms. Koury earned her J.D., cum laude, from Seattle University and her B.A. in Philosophy from the University of Washington.
 Ms. Koury is admitted to practice in New York.
 To learn more about Ms. Koury, click here.